top of page

 The co-working areas are designed

-so that every person finds the place they need:
+so that each person finds the place they need:

 and suddenly work no longer feels heavy,